lusandaluhlabo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7: Script that creates a file named exactly '\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)' containing text Best School
 8: Script that writes into the file ls_cwd_command the result of the command ls -ls.
 9: Script that duplicates the last line of the file iacta
+10: Script that deletes all the regular files (not directories) with a .js extension